Close Menu

 Although an expensive oil, Rose is one of the best all-purpose essential oils for your aromatherapy collection.
 It is a gentle, uplifting and soothing oil.
 It not only helps combat depression, sadness, anger and anxiety, but is also a tonic for the heart and digestive system.
 Rose is the first choice to help with women-related problems and is one of the best essential oils to use on the skin thanks to its antibacterial, astringent, anti-inflammatory and skin cell stimulating effects.

-See also Embrace change with Autumn essential oils
+See also Best essential oils for Christmas fragrancing

 Although there are more than 150 different species of roses, the main cultivars used for oil production are Rosa damascena, Rosa centifolia and Rosa gallica (known as the apothecary rose).